 Participants explore issues ranging from parenting styles, to behavior windows, problem ownership, communication and conflict resolution skills, active listening, and communication roadblocks.
 They explore “Misbehavior” as the language of power and authentic, congruent expressions of feelings.

-In addition participants look at anger and what’s beneath it as well as, I-Messages vs. You-Messages.
+In addition participants of our adolescent and family health therapy look at anger and what’s beneath it as well as, I-Messages vs. You-Messages.
 Parents learn practical applications such as how to modify the physical environment at home to prevent problems and reduce both conflicts and the risk of relapse.
 Both teens and their parents also explore win-lose conflict resolution methods vs. the no-lose method, the use of influence vs. control, family rule setting and how to handle value differences through modeling.
 All groups are based on the specific needs and goals of families in treatment at any given time.

 Learn more about parent coaching and effectiveness training here.